-AML KYC certificate course in India
+AML KYC Compliance Certification course in India

-KYC Procedures are designed to verify the identity of the customers.
+KYC Procedures are designed to verify customer identities.

 What is AML KYC?

-- AML, means Anti Money Laundering.
+- AML means Anti Money Laundering.

-- KYC, means Know Your Customer.
+- KYC means Know Your Customer.

-AML regulations want to stop criminals from transferring funds that are ill-gotten gains.
-AML is important for the development of nation as it results in increase in tax collections.
-That is probably the reason AML rules consider tax evasion as financial crime.
+Proceeds of Crime could mean proceeds of corruption, fraud, drug trafficking, or tax evaded income.
+These illegal gains are required to be laundered so that they’re harder to track.AML regulations want to stop criminals from transferring funds that are ill-gotten gains.
+AML is crucial for the development of the nation as it results in an increase in tax collections.
+That is probably the reason AML Rules consider tax evasion as a financial crime.

 KYC is a different term.
-Well, Know Your Customer (KYC) process identifies an individual or a business before entering into a business relationship.
-Since the passing of the US Patriot Act, KYC processes are playing important role as they help to:
+Well, Know Your Customer (KYC) means the process to verify the identity of an individual or a business before entering into a business relationship.
+It’s a set of rules related to customer onboarding processes.
+Since the passing of the USA Patriot Act, KYC processes are playing a crucial role as they help to:

-- Conduct identity verification of the customer
+- Verify the identity of the customer

 - Understand the source of funds and the legitimacy of the business relationship.

-Changing Landscape of anti-money laundering
+Changing Landscape of anti-money laundering and KYC

 - Who is putting money into your bank account?

 - If it’s a company, who owns it?
 Who’s behind it?

 - Where did the money come from?